pymupdf/PyMuPDF/docs/rag.rst

 Outputting as :title:`Markdown`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to export your document in :title:`Markdown` format you will need a separate helper.
-Package `pdf4llm <https://pypi.org/project/pdf4llm/>`_ is a high-level wrapper of |PyMuPDF| functions which for each page outputs standard and table text in an integrated Markdown-formatted string across all document pages:
+Package `pymupdf4llm <https://pypi.org/project/pymupdf4llm/>`_ is a high-level wrapper of |PyMuPDF| functions which for each page outputs standard and table text in an integrated Markdown-formatted string across all document pages:

 .. code-block:: python

+    # convert the document to markdown
-    import pdf4llm
+    import pymupdf4llm

-    md_text = pdf4llm.to_markdown("input.pdf")
+    md_text = pymupdf4llm.to_markdown("input.pdf")

     # Write the text to some file in UTF8-encoding
     import pathlib
     pathlib.Path("output.md").write_bytes(md_text.encode())

+For further information please refer to: `pymupdf4llm documentation <https://pymupdf4llm.readthedocs.io>`_

 How to use :title:`Markdown` output